 Cooperative Jail Facilities

-- South Correctional Entity (SCORE) - Formed by interlocal contract between Auburn, Federal Way, Des Moines, Renton, Tukwila, Burien and SeaTac to provide sufficient capacity to replace the jail space being lost when existing contracts are terminated; allow all inmates to be housed within King County; provide for long-range capacity needs of the owner cities for the next 20 years; allow for programming space for education, community transition and job training; provide jail services at a cost effective rate for the owner cities; provide operational control for the owner cities; provide jail services that are conveniently located for the owner cities; provide efficiencies for criminal justice partners (2008)
+- King County South Correctional Entity (SCORE) – Based in Des Moines; serves the confinement needs of 7 member cities (Auburn, Federal Way, Des Moines, Renton, Tukwila, Burien, and SeaTac) and a number of contract agencies; formed by interlocal contract to provide sufficient capacity to replace the jail space being lost when existing contracts are terminated; allows all inmates to be housed within King County; provides for long-range capacity needs of the owner cities for the next 20 years; allows for programming space for education, community transition and job training.

-- Benton County Justice Center About the Bureau of Corrections - Provides incarceration and alternative program services to all law enforcement jurisdictions within Benton County: Kennewick, Richland, West Richland, Prosser and Benton City (Project began 2000)
+- Benton County Justice Center – Provides incarceration and alternative program services to all law enforcement jurisdictions within Benton County (Kennewick, Richland, West Richland, Prosse,r and Benton City)

 - Chelan County Regional Justice Center – Serves Chelan and Douglas County

-- Martin Hall Juvenile Center – The facility began operation in November 1997 through an agreement among the Boards of County Commissioners in Whitman, Adams, Pend Oreille, Stevens, Douglas, Asotin, Lincoln, Ferry and Spokane counties.
-The Board of Directors is composed of one commissioner from each participating county
+- Martin Hall Juvenile Center – The facility began operation in November 1997 through an agreement among the Boards of County Commissioners in Whitman, Adams, Pend Oreille, Stevens, Douglas, Asotin, Lincoln, Ferry, and Spokane counties.

 Alternatives to Incarceration

-Local governments are seeking alternatives to jail to reduce jail overcrowding and effect cost savings.
-The state Department of Corrections provides work programs in which city and counties may become partners.
-Several jurisdictions have their own programs.
-Programs include reporting to the jail during the day, electronic monitoring, work release, work crews, and community service.
+Local governments seek alternatives to jail to reduce jail overcrowding and effect cost savings.
+Cities and counties can partner with the state Department of Corrections’ work programs or offer their own programs.
+Alternatives to incarceration encompasses a variety of treatment or punishment and can include reporting to the jail during the day, electronic monitoring, work release, work crews, and/or community service.

 Community Service and Work Crew Programs